okzmo/gtp/README.md

 }
 ```

 Pretty cool right ?
-You just writing golang struct and they get translated for you.
-As for the `//?` that's just a random thing I came up with to easily have optional types.
+By the way you can use `//?` for optional types.

-That's it, hopefully it'll be of use to somebody, if you have any issue or find a bug please open an issue and I'll do my best to fix it.
+If you have any issue or find a bug please open an issue and I'll fix it.

-PS: You can combine this with [air](https://github.com/cosmtrek/air) for a really cool DX where you just change your golang structs and don't even have to think about executing `gtp`.